New Plant Start-Up and Training Systems Implementation

 1. Train-the-Trainer (TTT):

-• Built instructor capacity and training infrastructure through SOJT coaching and real-time support.
+• Built instructor capacity and training infrastructure through Structured On-the-Job-Training (SOJT) coaching and real-time support.

-• Developed confident, invested trainers who own the learning process.
+• Developed confident, invested trainers who owned the learning process.

 2. Recruiting and Interviewing Support:

-• Designed behavioral interviewing guide with structured questions.
+• Designed a behavioral interviewing guide with structured questions.

 • Trained hiring leads on listening and evaluation.